Azure/azure-sdk-for-python/sdk/vision/azure-ai-vision-imageanalysis/CUSTOMIZATION.md

          Use 'str' to provide a publicly accessible URL of the image to analyze.
 Use 'bytes' to provide the image content directly.
         :type image_content: str or bytes
         :param visual_features: A list of visual features to analyze.
 Required.
 Seven visual features are supported: Caption, DenseCaptions, Read (OCR), Tags, Objects, SmartCrops, and People.
 At least one visual feature must be specified.
         :type visual_features: list[~azure.ai.vision.imageanalysis.models.VisualFeatures]
-        :param language: The desired language for result generation (a two-letter language code).
+        :keyword language: The desired language for result generation (a two-letter language code).
-         If this option is not specified, the default value 'en' is used (English).
+         Defaults to 'en' (English).
 See https://aka.ms/cv-languages for a list of supported languages.
          At the moment, only tags can be generated in none-English languages.
-Default value is None.
-        :type language: str
+        :paramtype language: str
-        :param gender_neutral_caption: Boolean flag for enabling gender-neutral captioning for Caption and Dense Captions features.
+        :keyword gender_neutral_caption: Boolean flag for enabling gender-neutral captioning for Caption and Dense Captions features.
+Defaults to 'false'.
-         By default captions may contain gender terms (for example: 'man', 'woman', or 'boy', 'girl').
+         Captions may contain gender terms (for example: 'man', 'woman', or 'boy', 'girl').
-         If you set this to "true", those will be replaced with gender-neutral terms (for example:
+         If you set this to 'true', those will be replaced with gender-neutral terms (for example:
          'person' or 'child').
-Default value is None.
-        :type gender_neutral_caption: bool
+        :paramtype gender_neutral_caption: bool
-        :param smart_crops_aspect_ratios: A list of aspect ratios to use for smart cropping.
+        :keyword smart_crops_aspect_ratios: A list of aspect ratios to use for smart cropping.
+         Defaults to one crop region with an aspect ratio the service sees fit between 0.5 and 2.0 (inclusive).
 Aspect ratios are calculated by dividing the target crop width in pixels by the height in pixels.
-         Supported values are between 0.75 and 1.8 (inclusive).
+When set, supported values are between 0.75 and 1.8 (inclusive).
-         If this parameter is not specified, the service will return one crop region with an aspect ratio it sees fit between 0.5 and 2.0 (inclusive).
-Default value is None.
-        :type smart_crops_aspect_ratios: list[float]
+        :paramtype smart_crops_aspect_ratios: list[float]
-        :param model_version: The version of cloud AI-model used for analysis.
+        :keyword model_version: The version of cloud AI-model used for analysis.
+Defaults to 'latest', for the latest AI model with recent improvements.
-         The format is the following: 'latest' (default value) or 'YYYY-MM-DD' or 'YYYY-MM-DD-preview', where 'YYYY', 'MM', 'DD' are the year, month and day associated with the model.
+         The format is the following: 'latest' or 'YYYY-MM-DD' or 'YYYY-MM-DD-preview', where 'YYYY', 'MM', 'DD' are the year, month and day associated with the model.
-         This is not commonly set, as the default always gives the latest AI model with recent improvements.
-         If however you would like to make sure analysis results do not change over time, set this value to a specific model version.
-Default value is None.
+         If you would like to make sure analysis results do not change over time, set this value to a specific model version.
-        :type model_version: str
+        :paramtype model_version: str
         :return: ImageAnalysisResult.
 The ImageAnalysisResult is compatible with MutableMapping
         :rtype: ~azure.ai.vision.imageanalysis.models.ImageAnalysisResult
         :raises: ~azure.core.exceptions.HttpResponseError